Quiark/web3sec/README.md

  - check that each wallet app you're using disables or disallows the `eth_sign` wallet API

 **Risk**:
- - stolen ETH or any asset from your account after you've approved signature (of some long hex string) on a malicious website
+ - stolen ETH or any asset from your account after you've confirmed the signature (of some long hex string) on a malicious website using your wallet

 **Non-risks**:
  - usually, full drain of wallet (all assets with one signature) will not happen (see Caveats)